 8. With the mentor's consent, the applicant school submits its iSER along with its strategic plan to the IAC or AAC for review at its regularly scheduled meeting (view upcoming meeting dates).
 The iSER is generally completed in one year; however it may take a maximum of two years.

 9. The IAC or AAC reviews the iSER.
 This review will lead to one of the following outcomes:

 b.
 The iSER is accepted with a recommendation that the school enter the implementation phase of the iSER.
-The school is asked to submit iSER update reports to inform the committee of its progress toward alignment with the standards (a three-year implementation period is permitted).
+The school is asked to submit annual progress reports to inform the committee of its progress toward alignment with the standards.
 The mentor then continues to work with the school until it is invited to submit an application for an initial accreditation visit (for business and/or accounting).
-Initial accreditation must be achieved five years following the acceptance of the iSER by the IAC or AAC.

 c.
 Further development of the iSER is needed.
 A revise-and-resubmit recommendation is made to the school.